SAP-samples/s4hana-cloud-extension-process-automation/session/README.md

 ## Where to Start?

-* Follow the below steps for quick start or start the [SAP Discovery Center Mission](https://discovery-center.cloud.sap/missions).
+* Follow the below steps for quick start.

     |  **Step**  |
     | ----------- |